Pedathustra/fopec/README.md

     `trg_person_audit` – Automatically inserts a record into person_audit whenever a user updates their profile via the Person Profile screen in the UI.
 This enables historical tracking of profile changes over time.

+## Reports

+    `Database Objects` – Powered by `getDatabaseObjectCounts`, this screen summarizes how many tables, views, stored procedures, functions, and triggers exist in the system.
+This serves both a reporting purpose and highlights overall schema complexity.

+    `Votes` – The Vote screen uses the `getVotes` procedure, which performs a cross-tab style aggregation to show upvotes and downvotes per crowdsourced observation.
+It includes related company, observer, and ownership type metadata to help users assess the legitimacy of each claim.

+    `Persons` – The Persons screen shows per-user counts of records in audit, company, research, and vote tables.
+Users can be soft-deleted (via is_active = 0) or hard-deleted (via delPerson, which invokes trg_insteadOfDelete_person).
+This allows for responsible data cleanup with visibility into user activity before deletion.

 ## Functions

     `fnCountProcedures`, `fnCountTriggers`, `fnCountUserTables`, `fnCountViews`, `fnFunctionsCount` – These scalar functions query SQL Server system tables to return counts of user-defined objects.
 They are composed into the `vCountDatabaseObjects` view, which powers the `Database Objects` screen.